CrossR/rockbox_db_py/README.md

 - Rockbox version support is 4.0 ONLY.
-I've not tested this with any other version, and if you go far enough back and the DB changes (either in spec, or in version number), it WILL not work.
+I've not tested this with any other version, and if you go far enough back and the DB changes (either in spec, or in version number), it WILL NOT work.

 - We assume a little endian system, which works fine for iPods.
 If your device isn't an iPod, it may not work.
 It could be as simple as changing `ENDIANNESS_CHAR = "<"` to `ENDIANNESS_CHAR = ">"` in the `utils/struct_helpers.py`, but it is not something I've tested.

 - This is a brand new database every time.
-You aren't keeping around any of your stats, ratings, playtimes etc. from the old database.
+There is basic copying of the existing database metadata (play counts, ratings, etc.) to the new, but it is not extensively tested, as it isn't something I've kept very much track of in the past.

-  - This is mostly a design choice for now...I use last.fm etc to track those things, so didn't see the point in trying to keep them around.
-Some partial support may be possible, but I haven't really looked into it yet.
+  - This is mostly a design choice for now...I use last.fm etc to track those things, so didn't see the point in trying to keep them around, but have added some very basic support to `build_db.py` to copy them over.

 - The main `build_db.py` script currently assumes a 1:1 mapping between the music files on your device and the files in your music collection.